AC01010/BirdSO/tournament.md

 All trial event rules will be released by mid-January.

 ### Awards
 The awards ceremony will be held on **March 13th, 2021** via a Youtube Livestream.
-Depending on team participation, medals will be given to between top 5 and top 10 teams, with trophies given to the top 3 schools.
+Depending on team participation, medals and trophies will be given to approximately 10% of the number of teams competing.
 Medals and trophies will be mailed to each school after the tournament.

 ### Sponsor Us!
 We are looking for sponsors to help support our competition!
 If you are interested, contact us at [birdscioly@gmail.com](mailto:birdscioly@gmail.com).
 Thank you!